pellcorp/creality-wiki/docs/config_overrides.md

 - useful_macros.cfg
 - fan_control.cfg

+!!! tip

-**IMPORTANT:** You should run the CONFIG_OVERRIDES macro every time you make any changes to either your own custom cfg or conf files, or make changes to any core config files.
+    You should run the CONFIG_OVERRIDES macro every time you make any changes to either your own custom cfg or conf files, or make changes to any core config files.
 There is no process monitoring your config directory for changes, this is Simple AF after all, and automatically doing stuff is not simple af!

+!!! note

-**Note:** The first step in both a `/usr/data/pellcorp/k1/installer.sh --update` or `/usr/data/pellcorp/k1/installer.sh  --reinstall` is to backup your config-overrides, so that they can be reapplied, but they will be lost if you do a factory reset.
+    The first step in both a `/usr/data/pellcorp/k1/installer.sh --update` or `/usr/data/pellcorp/k1/installer.sh  --reinstall` is to backup your config-overrides, so that they can be reapplied, but they will be lost if you do a factory reset.

 ## Git Backups for Configuration Overrides